humberto-ortiz/pelican-test/content/pages/teaching/seminar1-2022.md

 Students work will be evaluated on a 100% basis with the standard curve.

  -        Participation in course forums (online, classroom), 25% final grade
- -        Latex document, 25% final grade
+ -        Draft essay, 25% final grade
  -        References and presentation, 25% final grade
  -        Writing assignments, 25% final grade